 Taxation on sole traders in Montenegro

-In Montenegro, sole traders are private individuals that engage in market activity to make a profit.
+In Montenegro, sole traders are private individuals who engage in market activity to make a profit.
 The Company Act in Montenegro governs these legal entities in this country.
 The following data regarding the taxation of sole proprietors in Montenegro are provided by our agents.
 You can also ask any further questions from our agents regarding sole trader’s taxation.

 The taxation of sole proprietors in Montenegro is governed by the personal income tax law.
 This law sets the personal income tax rate at 9% of the tax base.
 All natural individuals who get income from various sources, including self-employment, are subject to this income tax.
 The same statute mandates some of the following tax breaks for Montenegrin sole proprietors.
 For the taxpayer who invested in fixed assets for his or her firm, the computed tax is reduced to 50% of the investments that were made.
 More information on this subject is available from our Montenegrin company formation specialists.
 Some fixed assets are not regarded as fixed, except for those listed in the first depreciation category and passenger vehicles, with some exceptions; Our company incorporation office in Montenegro may assist business owners who want to establish a sole proprietorship in this state; A taxpayer must increase the tax base for the value of the used tax relief for the asset sale or divestiture year.
 This is possible if they sell or divest the aforementioned fixed assets before the three-year window following the year in which the tax relief was used expires.